The Rundown

 - Contains chicken, so not suitable for dogs who have a chicken allergy

-If your Miniature Schnauzer has been diagnosed by a vet as suffering from hypothyroidism, the American Journey Salmon & Sweet Dog Food would be a healthy, immune-boosting choice for them.
+If your little pooch is suffering from hypothyroidism, the American Journey Grain Free Dry Dog Food would be a healthy, immune-boosting option for them.

 This particular flavor has no beef products in it whatsoever and contains dried kelp to give the thyroid a bit of an extra boost.
-It’s also packed with premium-quality, healthy ingredients – you won’t find anything artificial in it!
+This grain free dog food is also packed with premium-quality, healthy ingredients – you won’t find anything artificial in it!

 click to see more